vladium/static_hash/README.md

-# dynamic crc32 hash, meet static crc32 hash
+# Dynamic crc32 hash, meet static crc32 hash

 The classic pattern for parsing string tokens for values from a small set of choices goes something like this: